crusherdev/crusher-1/README.md

 ## 💡 Philosophy

-Software development is getting complex, with tons of APIs/Libraries coming in.
-Things break due to various reasons but there no way to have conifdence when you develop.
+Software development is complex, we use and write tons of code.
+Things breaks but there no way to have conifdence when you develop.

 This slows devs, and also gets angry customers, stakeholder.
 This all is chaos, knowing when things break is critical.

+Crusher is e2e testing platform which makes web testing super easy for you and your team.

 ## 😎 What's so cool about this